Banner for Larger Image

-She heard that a San Francisco
+Hearing news that a San Francisco

-the Gay Political Caucus.
+the Gay Political Caucus in June of 1975.
 Its purpose was to endorse

 political candidates and help channel activism efforts.

-Pokey Anderson was a member of the first delegation of LGBT Americans to be invited to the White House on March 26, 1977.
+Anderson was a member of the first delegation of LGBT Americans to be invited to the White House on March 26, 1977.
 The delegation met with one of President Carter's top aides, Midge Costanza.

-Anderson was a staff member of the lesbian/feminist publication Pointblank Times, begun in 1975.
+She was a staff member of the lesbian/feminist publication Pointblank Times, begun in 1975.
 In 1979 KPFT's Breakthrough radio show was focusing on lesbian/feminist listeners.
 She and co-host Cherry Wolf took over the show around 1981 and remained on the air for eleven years.

-She was a part of Hazelwitch Productions, which was formed in the mid-1980s to produce cultural events entertaining and empowering the lesbian/feminist community.
+Anderson was a part of Hazelwitch Productions, which was formed in the mid-1980s to produce cultural events entertaining and empowering the lesbian/feminist community.
 And, in 1984 she was honored as Female Grand Marshal at the Houston Pride Parade.